 Below is a GPX map recorded by my Garmin watch and shows the route that I took down to West Mulgrave Falls.
 You can download the file by clicking the link below.

 This resource will be very helpful in case you lose track of the ribbon trail markers.
 However, don't rely on it as a primary means of navigation.
 Also, tracks change and the creek crossing sections that I took might not be suitable when you go.
 So, use your own judgment and don't blindly follow what you find online.

 As soon as I arrived at West Mulgrave Falls, I was blown away.
 Having not seen too much information online or even pictures of the waterfall before, the reward was definitely worth the walk!

-It’s difficult to say how tall the West Mulgrave waterfall is, but I’d say it’s at least 60 metres tall.
+It's difficult to say how tall the West Mulgrave waterfall is, but I'd say it's at least 60 metres tall.
 The waterfall crashes violently down the almost vertical cliff face into a deep, aqua-green pool below.
 There is also a large boulder on the left side of the waterfall that makes a great vantage point.
 The waterfall pool extends around this boulder in a section that was at least 3 metres deep when I checked the depth.
-It’s possible to jump off this boulder into the pool below, just make sure to always do depth checks first.
+I discovered that it was possible to jump off this boulder into the pool below, but I made sure to do depth checks first as always.

 The waterfall pool is the perfect place to swim and cool off before preparing for the steep climb back to the car park.
 To return, follow the same route as you took on the way in.

 Visiting Cairns?
 The best places to stay are near the Cairns Esplanade or on the sunny Northern Beaches.
 Below are the top 4 options for varying budgets.